neu-se/CS4530-CS5500-Spring-2021/tutorials/week3-apis.md

 To get the project with the transcript server, download the [Example_3.1.zip](../Examples/Example%203.1%20transcript-server.zip) and extract the contents of the zip file to your local machine.

 Use your terminal to navigate to the top level directory of the server such that the current working directory is "*/Example_3.1".
 Use 'npm install' to install necessary dependencies.
-Use the command 'npm run-script run' to start the server.
+Use the command 'npm start' to start the server.

 The screen should now show the initial list of transcripts for students in the database and the location of the server: